DITCH THE DIET, WELCOME WELLNESS

 AND TRANSFORM YOUR LIFE.

-I’m a Registered Nutritional Therapist and Functional Medicine Practitioner who supports women in the pursuit of wellbeing.
-I specialise in positive weight loss and PCOS (Polycystic Ovarian Syndrome).
+Hello, I'm Hannah - Registered Nutritional Therapist, Functional Medicine Practitioner and founder of The Positive Method - The Wellness Approach to Weight Loss™.
+I work with women caught in the yo yo diet trap to positively lose weight for good, balance hormones and find happiness.
 With a background deep rooted in the Arts, I thrive on pulling together my passion for people and nutrition in a uniquely creative and colourful way.
-I’m on a mission to empower women with the tools to positively reach their health goals, feel fabulous and improve quality of life.
+I’m on a mission to empower and educate women with the tools to positively reach their health goals, feel fabulous and improve quality of life.